ECON 1221: Introduction to Basic Economics

 Course topics

-- Module 1: Basic concepts in economics
+- Module 1: Basic Concepts in Economics

-- Module 2: Demand, supply and markets
+- Module 2: Introduction to Microeconomics—Demand, Supply, and the Role of Markets Demand, supply and markets

-- Module 3: Accounting profits, economic profits and economic decision-making
+- Module 3: Accounting Profits, Economic Profits, and Economic Decision-Making

-- Module 5: Macroeconomic challenges: unemployment, inflation and macroeconomic performance
+- Module 5: Macroeconomic Challenges—Unemployment, Inflation, and Macroeconomic Performance

-- Module 6: Money and exchange rates
+- Module 6: Money and Exchange Rates

-- Module 7: Market structures: compare and contrast
+- Module 7: Market Structures—Compare and Contrast

-- Module 8: Externalities and the role of public policy
+- Module 8: Externalities and the Role of Public Policy

-- Module 9: Globalization and trade policy
+- Module 9: Globalization and Trade Policy

 Required text and materials